 Every child with ADHD deserves the chance to learn these skills, don’t you think?

-Your support will give us and all the families affected by ADHD the hope we so desperately need.
+Your support will give us and all the families affected by Attention Deficit Hyperactivity Disorder the hope we so desperately need.
 Because A proper non-pharmaceutical treatment program is so rare, funding through traditional sources has been limited which makes your contribution even more important.
-We hope that you will choose to support Team I Run 4 Ultra in our efforts to allocate proper treatment and to spread awareness for those who live with ADHD.
+We hope that you will choose to support Team I Run 4 Ultra in our efforts to allocate proper treatment and to spread awareness for those who live with Attention Deficit Hyperactivity Disorder Awareness.